alexschimel/bsmeta/README.md

 So you have just created a backscatter mosaic with your multibeam data processing software and exported it as a .tif file.
 Now how do you inform this file's future users about all that this file represents?

-Typically, you would write some information in the file's name: the word "backscatter" or the initials "BS" at least, but also most likely the survey area and survey year.
-Maybe you add the sonar model and the grid size.
+Typically, you would write some information in the file's name: most likely the word "backscatter" or the initials "BS" at the very least, but also perhaps the survey area or surveyor name, and the survey year.
+For more information, maybe you can add the sonar model, or the grid size, or the version of that mosaic.
 So something like:

 ```
-MAREANO-B53_2022_BS_EM2040_1m.tif
+Clinton-2022-m-block34_BS_1m_v3.tif
 ```

 Congratulations!
 You have started creating metadata.